World Heroes Perfect: Ports and related releases

 World Heroes Perfect was ported to the Neo Geo AES in both Japan and North America on 30 June 1995.
 Like most AES versions of Neo Geo titles, it is the same as the Neo Geo MVS version.
-This version was added to the Wii's Virtual Console in Japan on 11 January 2011, in North America on 26 July 2012, and in the PAL region on 18 October 2012.
-World Heroes Perfect was ported and published in Japan by ADK to the Neo Geo CD on 21 July 1995, and published in North America by SNK on the same date.
+This version was added to the Wii's Virtual Console in Japan on January 11, 2011, in North America on July 26, 2012, and in the PAL region on October 18, 2012.
+World Heroes Perfect was ported and published in Japan by ADK to the Neo Geo CD on July 21, 1995, and published in North America by SNK on the same date.
 Everything in the Neo Geo CD version is identical to the MVS and AES versions, with the exception of replacing FM chiptune background music with arranged versions, plus a few exclusive modes.
 This is also the only title in the series to have a Neo-Geo CD port released outside Japan.

 Outside of SNK's platforms, it was ported to the Sega Saturn.
 This port was reprogrammed by ADK and published by SNK exclusively in Japan on 9 August 1996.
 This port has the traditional Arcade mode, the VS. mode, and a CPU VS. mode, and uses the same arranged background music as the Neo-Geo CD port.
 It also includes some official artworks from all four World Heroes titles and is the only version of the game where Zeus is a selectable character.

-On 18 October 2007, SNK Playmore added it, along with its predecessors, to the arcade game compilation World Heroes Gorgeous: Neo Geo Online Collection Vol. 9 (ワールドヒーローズ ゴージャス) in Japan for the PlayStation 2.
+On October 18, 2007, SNK Playmore added it, along with its predecessors, to the arcade game compilation World Heroes Gorgeous: Neo Geo Online Collection Vol. 9 (ワールドヒーローズ ゴージャス) in Japan for the PlayStation 2.
 It was later released in North America on 11 March and 7 November 2008, both titled as World Heroes Anthology.
-This compilation was re-released as part of a series of best-sellers, subtitled "The Best", in Japan on 18 June 2009.
+This compilation was re-released as part of a series of best-sellers, subtitled "The Best", in Japan on June 18, 2009.

+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.

+World Heroes Perfect was ported to Windows via Steam on May 2, 2026, as part of "NEO GEO Premium Selection" by SNK.
+This port contains various quality-of-life modern updates such as rollback netcode with nine-player lobbies, Practice Mode, classic artwork in the gallery mode, achievements and toggle for hidden characters.